codurance/site/src/_posts/2018-12-08-wait-and-await.md

 - C#
 ---

-While I take my time to put the effort on my Safety Musings part 2 post, I'have decided to talk about a small little thing regarding the retrieval of results on C# while using async.
+While I take my time to put the effort on my Safety Musings part 2 post, I have decided to talk about a small little thing regarding the retrieval of results on C# while using async.

 This came to mind as I was looking at someone add `Wait()` to get the result of the async method.
+It trigger some memory, and I decided to play a bit to confirm what I remembered (my memory ain't great).

 So lets have some small piece of code, that does nothing of interest, but throws an exception within the async call.